SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

 For example, a host downloading a software update is generally considered less important than another host doing interactive audio/video or gaming.

 By signaling the relative importance of flows to a network element, the network element can (de-)prioritize those flows to best accommodate the needs of the various applications on a same host.
+It should be noted that these "flows" are identified by UDP 4-tuples and belong to the same network attachment of a user.

 Without a signaling in place between a receiving host and its network, remote peers are able to mark packets that interfere with the desires of the receiving host -- making their flows more important than what the receiving host considers more important.
 This eventually causes all flows to be marked as important, or -- more likely -- such priority markings to be ignored.